ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** The first half of life is devoted to forming a healthy ego, the second half is going inward and letting go of it. — Carl Jung
+> **Citacao:** Be brave to stand for what you believe in even if you stand alone. — Roy T. Bennett

 fim do arquivo